The Theatre School > Conservatory > Undergraduate Conservatory > Lighting Design

 The first year curriculum is taken in collaboration with costume design and scenic design students and is an immersion into the culture of production and design.
 Students explore common themes and approaches to thinking metaphorically and abstractly with an appreciation of design as an aesthetic distinct from the other arts, and awareness of design considerations as manifested in theatrical productions.
 Students also begin their four-year drawing and drafting progression.
 Students complete three production crew assignments which will usually include one or two assignments in their area of study and one or two in another area of production.

 In the second year, students move into the specific lighting design curriculum and focus on the vocabulary and historical precedent of lighting design and develop creative responses to plays.
 Students continue their drawing and drafting progression and learn the tools of their trade in lighting technology.
-Students typically work on two productions as assistant lighting designers or master electricians to third and fourth year designers and design one Studio Series production of their own.
+Students typically work on two productions as assistant lighting designers or production electricians to third and fourth year designers and design one Studio Series production of their own.

 In the third year, students hone their ability to analyze text and express themselves artistically while concentrating on implementation of their design ideas.
 Students work collaboratively with their peers in other design areas to propose and justify design concepts, and further develop their drawing and drafting abilities.
 Students also explore period style elements through a survey of art, architecture, fashion, and furniture.
 Students work closely with the entire production team and staff to design two shows in our season.